 EMERGE is a worldwide biannual competition sponsored by Bullseye Glass for emerging artists.
 It is the premier competition for kiln-formed glass.
 There were 300 entries and only 40 were selected for the competition.

-EVENTIDE was selected for the Bullseye Glass EMERGE 2018 competition which is being held in Portland, Oregon starting in June.
+EVENTIDE was selected for the Bullseye Glass EMERGE 2018 competition which was held in Portland, Oregon starting in June 2018.

 EVENTIDE refers to the evening.
 In the case of this glass art, it refers to the sunset over the Lowcountry marsh.

 Pieces of glass are placed into a terracotta pot in the vitrigraph kiln, which is heated to 1500 deg F in about one hour.
 When the glass starts to flow, rods are pulled.

 The middle section of EVENTIDE was placed over two forms to created the final shape.

 EVENTIDE is a representation of a Lowcountry sunset.

 Rods were selected by color and laid on a piece of clear glass.

 The glass is fired in a kiln to 1485 deg F. Because of the size of the piece, it was a long, slow firing.

 EVENTIDE is made totally out of multi-colored glass rods.
 When making the glass rods, consideration was given to color, transparency and opacity.